 Boom times expected for U.S. commercial real estate

-Why it matters: Commercial real estate activity is a leading economic indicator, and growth in the sector translates to more jobs and investments in local communities.
+Why it matters: Commercial real estate activity tends to be a leading economic indicator, and growth in the sector translates to more jobs and investments in local communities.

-Yes, but: "Uncertainty surrounding trade negotiations, weakness in manufacturing and the approach of the presidential election season," are risks to the industry's growth, according to a release.
+Yes, but: CBRE also foresees "tempered growth" in the market because of "uncertainty surrounding trade negotiations, weakness in manufacturing and the approach of the presidential election season," according to a release.